bhopals/ESLNotes/APRIL-2022.md

 - You cannot really possibly imagine
 - The landlady is rude and horribly noisy.
 - Atonment (reparation for a wrong or injury).
+  - Make amends
+  - EXAMPLE
     - she wanted to make atonement for her husband's behavior
 - remove and Stripped myself off the entire makeup
 - It was an Incredibly stupid thing
 - I will be eternally grateful to you.